 top of page

-On June 11, 2025, the U.S. Department of Homeland Security (DHS) issued a notable advisory titled “SALT TYPHOON”, warning about sustained cyber intrusion campaigns by Chinese state-sponsored actors targeting critical infrastructure across the United States.
+On June 11, 2025, the U.S. Department of Homeland Security (DHS) issued a notable advisory titled “SALT TYPHOON”.
+This warning highlights sustained cyber intrusion campaigns by Chinese state-sponsored actors targeting critical infrastructure across the United States.
 This bulletin is not just another red flag—it is a clarion call to fundamentally transform how America secures its networks.

 Key Takeaway: The Old Perimeter-Based Paradigm Is Dead

-The SALT TYPHOON advisory underscores the evolving threat landscape, where foreign adversaries increasingly bypass traditional perimeter defenses and exploit complex, trusted relationships inside networks.
+The SALT TYPHOON advisory underscores the evolving threat landscape.
+Foreign adversaries increasingly bypass traditional perimeter defenses.
+They exploit complex, trusted relationships inside networks.
 These attackers are no longer just stealing data—they’re preparing the battle-space.
-The DHS cyber warning regarding the Chinese campaign is “pre-positioning to disrupt critical communications infrastructure between the United States and Asia during a future crisis.”
+The DHS cyber warning regarding the Chinese campaign indicates “pre-positioning to disrupt critical communications infrastructure between the United States and Asia during a future crisis.”

 This is not hypothetical cybercrime—it’s strategic, deliberate, and nation-state backed.
-And it renders legacy cybersecurity solutions obsolete.
+It renders legacy cybersecurity solutions obsolete.

 Zero Trust Is No Longer Optional